 Setting this up will take some effort.
 The three benefits listed above are definitely worth the effort.
 Game Data Live is compatible with FTP and HTTP WebDAV servers.

-We have used the following File Transfer Protocol (FTP) servers:
+We have used the following File Transfer Protocol (FTP) server:

 A Router that can share a disk drive attached to a USB port using FTP.
 We have done this with several Linksys routers.
 We used a USB-3.0 flash drive that you can purchase for under $20.

-Game Data Live's ability to access an FTP server is also based on Apple interfaces that have been retired and may stop working.
-They still work with Mac OS Mojave.
+- Game Data Live's ability to access an FTP server is based on Apple interfaces that have been retired and may stop working.
+They still work with Mac OS Catalina.

 Game Data Live is also able to use HTTP WebDAV servers.
-Its been tested with:
+It has been tested with:

 - "WebDAVNav Server" from the Macintosh App Store (free).
-It runs on a Macintosh with Mac OS El Capitan, Mac OS Sierra or Mac OS High Sierra.
+It runs on a Macintosh with Mac OS El Capitan, Mac OS Sierra, Mac OS High Sierra or Mac OS Mojave.
 It can share Game Data Live's "Local Server" folder.

 - Western Digital makes a Network Attached Server called "My Cloud EX2 Ultra".
 It supports HTTP WebDAV plus several other protocols.
 Its basically a box that you attach to your network using an ethernet cable that provides file server functionality.
 We bought one from BestBuy for $339.